Southern Pines Golf Club

 I first played here in 1997 at a friend’s suggestion.
 I had never heard of it and came to learn that the Elks organization owned it.
 As per its charter, the Elks spend their money on the good of the community, not advertising its golf course.
 I moved to Southern Pines in 2000 from Australia, in part because I knew I could afford to join here.
 Golf has always been part of my D.N.A. and the opportunity to play this course regularly had enormous pull.
 Better yet, the course was generally empty after 5pm, which is when I play 90% of my golf.
 Over the long summer months, it was readily possible to tee off at 5:30pm and comfortably make 18 holes in 2 1/2 hours carrying my bag.
 The Elks Lodge and clubhouse weren’t architecturally impressive (nor was the range) but that didn’t matter.
 I was here to play golf.

 From 2000 to 2020, the course was good enough to play again and again and be content, so magical is the Ross routing over the land.
 Plus, the pacing was excellent as the holes benefited from the classic Ross give-and-take.
 Take the stretch from the second through the sixth.
 The second is a reachable par five to a severe green and while many strong golfers get near it in two, getting down in two is another matter.
-This par 4 1/2 hole is followed by a downhill 200 yard one shotter and an equally tough uphill 400 yard two shotter.
+This par 4 1/2 hole is followed by a downhill 200 yard one shotter and an equally tough uphill 410 yard two shotter.
 Standing on the fifth tee, you might be feeling a bit bruised, but Ross then throws into the mix another three shotter that can be reached in two if the golfer can turn his drive right to left and have it bound down the hill.
 The ‘give’ of this potential birdie hole is followed by Ross’s ‘take’ at the sixth, which is the course’s longest two shotter at 440 yards.
 And so it goes for the rest of the round, with tough holes sprinkled among more ‘gettable’ ones.
 Hope persists throughout the round, which is a neat attribute that too few modern courses enjoy.
-The Ross routing and his pacing of the holes were the undoubted star and provided the backbone for enjoyment over frequent rounds.
+The Ross routing and his pacing of the holes were the undoubted backbone of the course during this period.

 The saving grace was the green placements.
 Typical of a Golden Age course, as the player approached the greens, the challenge stepped up several notches.
-Ross’s greens occupied the high spots, which made for challenging approaches.
-Deep greenside bunkers exacerbated the requirement for good iron play.
+Ross’s greens occupied the high spots and deep greenside bunkers exacerbated the requirement for good iron play.

 Between the soft sides, false fronts, and the way some greens tilt to the rear, many more balls ‘de-green’ than ever before.
 That is certainly something that Ross embraced with the greens at Pinehurst No. 2 being in a class by themselves in that regard.
 At Southern Pines, the golfer is asked a host of interesting questions throughout the round by this new set of greens.
 Learning where the best misses are is a process – and proving to be an interesting one at that.